duceppemo/basecall_nanopore_dorado/README.md

 # Basecall Nanopore Dorado

 ## Description
 This is a wrapper script to streamline nanopore basecalling using dorado.
-It will also perform read QC (pycoQC), filtering (Filtlong).
+It will also perform read QC (pycoQC) and filtering (Filtlong).

 ## Important notes
 - This script will only work in "Linux".